 - A106.
 The description of the applicable financial reporting framework in the financial statements is important because it advises users of the financial statements of the framework on which the financial statements are based.
 If the financial statements are special purpose financial statements, they may be prepared under a special purpose financial reporting framework that is available only to the engaging party and the practitioner.
-Description of the special purpose financial statements may not be appropriate for any use other than the intended use identified for the special purpose financial statements. - A107.
+Description of the special purpose financial reporting framework used is important as the special purpose financial statements may not be appropriate for any use other than the intended use identified for the special purpose financial statements. - A107.
 A description of the applicable financial reporting framework that contains imprecise qualifying or limiting language (for example, "the financial statements are in substantial compliance with Singapore Financial Reporting Standards (International)") is not an adequate description of that framework as it may mislead users of the financial statements.